D04: The Role of a Lietime

 DERF: Her feet allergies?

-MARLIN'S PA: Okay, thank you.
+MARLIN'S PA: [hurrying away] Okay, thank you, thank you!
+Thank you!

 DERF: Bargie, that was all lies.
 That was all lies.